naninovel/docs/docs/guide/configuration.md

 Objects Layer | 5 | The layer to assign for the UI elements instatiated by the engine.
 Used to cull the UI when using `toogle UI` feature.
 Render Mode | Screen Space Camera | The canvas render mode to apply for all the managed UI elements.
 Sorting Offset | 1 | The sorting offset to apply for all the managed UI elements.
+Default UI | Object Ref | The list of default UI to spawn on the engine initialization.
+You can override or disable the built-in UI here.
 Custom UI | Object Ref | The list of custom UI prefabs to spawn on the engine initialization.
 Each prefab should have a `IManagedUI`-derived component attached to the root object.

 </div>